turboline-ai/turbostream/README.md

 4. **Make your changes** following our code style guidelines
 5. **Test your changes** thoroughly
 6. **Submit a pull request** with a clear description

-### Code Style

-**Go Code:**
-- Run `go fmt` and `go vet` before committing
-- Follow standard Go conventions and idioms
-- Document exported functions and types
-- Keep functions focused and testable

-**TypeScript/JavaScript:**
-- Use ESLint and Prettier for formatting
-- Follow existing patterns in the codebase
-- Write meaningful variable and function names

 ### Pull Request Guidelines